PedroAugusto2101/learning/data_science/01_fundamentals/03_applications_and_tools_in_data_science.md

 ## Additional Considerations
 - **Data Quality** → Inaccurate or biased data can lead to unreliable results.
 - **Scalability** → Solutions should be designed to handle growing data volumes.
 - **Ethical Concerns** → Responsible AI ensures fairness and transparency.
-test